lilyhanhub/School_District_Analysis/README.md

 * School performance based on the school type

 ## Results
-Below are the comparison of orignal and amended results after removing all the math and reading scores of Thomas High School 9th graders, which was a total of 461 students.
+Below are comparisons of the orignal and amended results after removing all the math and reading scores of Thomas High School 9th graders, which was a total of 461 students.

 1. **Amended District Summary**
 ![Amended district summary](https://github.com/lilyhanhub/School_District_Analysis/blob/main/Screenshots%20/district_summary_amended.png)